 About this Project

-This project brings together faculty from linguistics and philosophy for a three-year program of activities investigating the nature of subjective language and thought.
+This project brought together faculty from linguistics and philosophy for a three-year program of activities investigating the nature of subjective language and thought.
 Linguists and philosophers have traditionally examined the role of language and thought as a medium for (mis)representing objective facts about the world we are living in.
 However, language is also an important tool for sharing subjective perspectives with others, and clearly not all thoughts are objective.
 Overcoming the limitations of the dominant view of linguistic and mental content as essentially descriptive has implications that cut across traditional distinctions between linguistics and philosophy: they impact philosophical attempts to understand the nature of normative thoughts and reasoning, and they challenge the way linguists tend to think to about the nature of linguistic meaning.
 The methodological foundation for this project, therefore, is that progress on our understanding of subjective language and thought necessitates a large-scale collaboration between the disciplines.

 August 16, 2016